anandaroop/georesearch/docs/NOTES.md

   - reduce costs by up to 90% and latency by up to 85% for long prompts
   - writing to the cache costs _25% more than_ base input token price
   - using cached content costS _only 10% of_ base input token price

+## If actually releasing this

+- [ ] Make geonames user for MCP server configurable
+- [ ] Remove me-specific messages like the MCP error in lib/georesearch/commands/find.rb